meg768/rss-event/README.md

 # RSS Headlines
-Adds support for Socket.IO to Homey.

-## A simple way to fetch RSS feeds.
+A simple way to fetch RSS feeds.
 Below is a short example how this module may be used.

 ````javascript